 Building trust and relationships within family office networks

 The secret to nurturing trust in your family office network starts by acknowledging that there are three types of value to be maintained, not two.
-We often ask those in prominent positions for their time and their money, which we value highly.
-However, the third type of value comes from honouring these relationships and a different approach to these interactions only serves to benefit any future ventures.
+Time and money are the obvious ones, but here's why the third, relationships, need to be prioritised too.

 Deciding on family office software?
 Here are 4 steps to take first.

 In today's digital world, it's never been easier to streamline business operations through the use of intelligent software.
 Deciding which software is right for your family office can feel daunting, but it doesn't have to be.
 Here are 4 easy steps to take that will make choosing software a much simpler process.

 An introduction to emerging market investment in Eastern Europe

 It has been 32 years since the transition began in post-communist countries.
 Despite this transformation, however, there’s still a large discrepancy between Eastern and Western Europe.
 This is especially apparent in the investment sector, where investors are either hesitant to get involved or are entirely unaware of the exciting opportunities that exist within the Eastern European market.